mikemoore1618/wdi-todo-spa/README.md

 ---

-Development tips for the back-end can be found in `/index.js`
+Instructions for server-side development can be found in `/server.js`

-Development tips for the front-end can be found in `/public/index.html`
+Instructions for client-side development can be found in `/public/index.html`